 Sneakers.
 When Marty is about to be captured by the FBI, his friend Gregor (a KGB agent) offers him asylum inside his car, which he says is technically part of the Russian consulate (and thus under diplomatic immunity).

-In U.S. Marshals, a Chinese 'diplomat' claims immunity after shooting an FBI agent in the head with an assault rifle.
+In U.S. Marshals, a Chinese 'diplomat' claims immunity after shooting a federal agent in the head with an assault rifle.

 Near the end of The Peacemaker, a missing nuke is smuggled via diplomatic pouch so that it is never checked.
 The nuke is for a plan to blow up the United Nations headquarters.